cnti-testcatalog/testsuite/CONTRIBUTION_LADDER.md

 ## Emeritus Maintainers
-Former maintainers are recognized with an honorary Emeritus Maintainer status, and have their names permanently listed in the [maintainer file](MAINTAINERS.md) as a form of gratitude for their contributions.
+Former maintainers are recognized with an honorary Emeritus Maintainer status, and have their names permanently listed in the [contributors file](CONTRIBUTORS.md) as a form of gratitude for their contributions.